UDOOboard/Neo-Docs/docs/09_Serial_Libraries/01_Java_Serial_Libraries.md

-JAVA Serial libraries for UDOO DUAL/QUAD
+JAVA Serial libraries for UDOO NEO
 -----------------

 This file describes how to compile and run the Java examples contained in this folder.